okamiRvS/CVPR-project/README.md

 1) Use the (DLT) camera calibration algorithm to find the position of the camera that generated the picture "WSC sample.png".
 Use a world coordinate system, where the origin is at the centre of the snooker table, the (positive) x-axis is pointing to the right (w.r.t to what you see in this picture) middle pocket, the (positive) y-axis to the baulk line (that is, up, in the picture), and the (positive) z-axis towards the ceiling.
 Let us use m (meters) as the unit in all directions.
 Using the official dimensions of the snooker table and the exact positions of the markings (see https://en.wikipedia.org/wiki/Billiard_table#Snooker_and_English_billiards_tables), you can then work out the world coordinates (in meters) of certain key points (e.g. the spots of the balls, etc.), which you can then use as the X_i.
 You should try to find the corresponding points x_i in the picture automatically, but if you do not manage, you can also do it manually.
 Find as many correspondences as possible, using these key points, so that the camera calibration becomes as accurate as possible.
 Once you have found the camera matrix P, decompose it to find the camera calibration matrix K, as well as the external parameters R and C. We will then know where the camera is located (in world coordinates, in meters), into which direction it is looking, which focal length is used, etc.

 We detect the 2d points of the inside and outside corners with different approches.
-To detect the outside corner we first of we moved from RGB to HSV channel to take the Hue, then we applied a filter to focus only on green values.
-After applied morfology on the picture to clean a little bit the area through erosion and then dilation operator to return at the original dimension.
-Afterwards we computed the edges and used them as input for the Hough Line Transform.
-We threw away the non-local maxima with 10 as threshold.
+To detect the outside corner we first of all moved from RGB to HSV channel to take the Hue, then we applied a filter to focus only on green values.
+Afterwards we applied morfology on the picture, to clean a little bit the area, through erosion and then dilation operator to return at the original dimension.
+Finally we computed the edges and used them as input for the Hough Line Transform (we threw away the non-local maxima with 10 as threshold).
 For the outside corners we moved from RGB to YCbCr channel and we used the luminance as input for the Hough Circle Transform.
 The inside corners were computed manually.
 The follow array represents the homogeneous coordinates of the 2d points.

 ```bash
 [[ 903   55    1] 	# top-right-inside corner